 Your heart’s wisdom is greater than your mind’s.
-The mind works with the past information whereas your heart can tap into your intuition and help you see greater perspective.
+The mind works with past information, whereas your heart can tap into your intuition and help you see a higher perspective.

 It’s a matter of developing your awareness of the glimpses of inspiration you receive and then aligning your actions with that.

 For instance, you feel like you should call an old childhood friend.
 It doesn’t make a rational sense, and you may even push the idea away because you’re too busy.
 But the inner voice is persistent, and so you call him.
 As a result of taking inspired action, you find out that he has some amazing opportunity for you, or your conversation uplifts both of you.

 Taking inspired action doesn’t mean that you’re just flying somewhere high in the skies.
 It’s about developing the routines and having tools that help you to tap into your higher self and heart whenever you want.
 So that you can then go to the “real” world and act on the guidance you’ve received.

 The spirit is our home, so we dive there to recharge, gain perspective and answers, as well as, intuition.
 And then take inspired action and let the energy flow into the projects and little creations in your life.